Epic 7 Day Northern Lights Winter Self Drive Tour of the Golden Circle & North Iceland

-You'll start in Reykjavik and head north to the coastal city of Akureyri, and on to Húsavík and Lake Mývatn.
+You'll start in Reykjavik and head north to the coastal city of Akureyri and on to Húsavík and Lake Mývatn.
 No matter where you go, you are in control.
-Stop where you like and leave when you want - focus only on enjoying yourself.
+Shop where you like and leave when you want - focus only on enjoying yourself.

-If you want more, you can add extra tours during the booking process.
-In western Iceland, take time for a tour of Viðgelmir lava cave or examine the ice layers deep inside a glacier.
-On your day around the Golden Circle, you can go snorkelling in Silfra fissure or snowmobile across the ice cap of a glacier.
+You can add more adventures during the booking process.
+In western Iceland, take a tour of Viðgelmir lava cave or examine the ice layers deep inside a glacier.
+On your day around the Golden Circle, you can go snorkeling in Silfra fissure or snowmobile across the ice cap of a glacier.

-Day 2 marks the beginning of your journey north as you take the Ring Road and head to Akureyri.
+Day two marks the beginning of your journey north as you take the Ring Road and head to Akureyri.

-You will spend the night in the city centre of Akureyri.
+You will spend the night in the city center of Akureyri.

 The hot springs of Námaskarð are not far from Lake Mývatn, as you continue along the Ring Road and take a side road to visit Iceland's most powerful waterfall, Dettifoss, only if road conditions allow.

 We recommend ending your day with a soothing soak in the geothermal waters of the Mývatn Nature Baths before spending the night in the area.
 Keep your eyes open for Northern Lights.

 Today, after exploring a little more in the Mývatn area, you'll head to the nearby village of Húsavík, known for its quaint buildings, such as Húsavíkurkirkja church.
 This fishing village is also known for the wealth of marine life that dwells in the ocean around, and a trip to Húsavík's Whale Museum is highly recommended.

 After that, you'll head back west for a stop at the mighty Goðafoss waterfall before reaching Akureyri again.